Sunday, August 4, 2019

 Psalm 78 continues, 40 How oft did they provoke him in the wilderness, and grieve him in the desert!
 41 Yea, they turned back and tempted God, and limited the Holy One of Israel.

 I am reminded of a small incident from my dad's youth.
-He was complaining to an older brother in the Lord about some lady missionary who was a real crank.
+He was complaining to an older brother in the Lord about some lady missionary whom he had seen really misbehaving.
 The man called him up short with this comment: "Just imagine what she would like if she wasn't saved!"
 Hm.....food for thought.